-Even if our Restructuring Plan is completed, we may continue to face a number of risks, such as further deterioration in economic conditions, including in light of the COVID-19 pandemic, changes in consumer habits, changes in demand for our products and increasing expenses.
-Some of these risks become more acute when a restructuring under the CCAA continues for a protracted period without indication of how or when the restructuring may be completed.
-As a result of these risks and others, we cannot guarantee that our Restructuring Plan will achieve our stated goals, and there is substantial doubt regarding our ability to continue as a going concern.
+Following the completion of our Restructuring Plan we may continue to face a number of risks, such as further deterioration in economic conditions, including in light of the COVID-19 pandemic, changes in consumer habits, changes in demand for our products and increasing expenses.
+We cannot guarantee that our Restructuring Plan will achieve our stated goals, and there is substantial doubt regarding our ability to continue as a going concern.